 Tip 12 – Visit the Blue Mountains by train

 A trip to the Blue Mountains is the most popular day tour visitors to Sydney take.
-The guided tours on offer are great, and you can book a fantastic day tour for as low as $80 BUT did you know you can visit the Blue Mountains using public transport for as little as $10.
+The guided tours on offer are great, and you can book a fantastic day tour for as low as $80, BUT did you know you can visit the Blue Mountains using public transport for less than $20.

 If you head up on a Sunday and follow the guide for exploring the mountain villages by public bus, this can be a budget travellers dream day.

 Check out all our Blue Mountains tips here before you go!

 Tip 13 – Explore the city’s street art

 Sydney may not have Melbourne’s laneways, but we have some mighty fine murals around the city and inner suburbs.

 Follow one of our self-guided street art walks or take a look at the best place in Sydney to find murals.

 Learn more about some of Australia’s Best Street artists before you go searching